tobyhodges/2022-06-13-lesson-development-training-pilot/index.md

 {% comment %}
 INTRODUCTION

+### About this training

+_Collaborative Lesson Development Training_ is a new program being piloted by The Carpentries, teaching the skills required to collaboratively create open source lessons using The Carpentries infrastructure.
+The training will focus on three main topics:

+1. Good practice in lesson design and development
+2. Creating lesson websites with The Carpentries Workbench
+3. Collaboration skills

+Spread over six half days, with an extended break between sessions 4 & 5, participants will learn how to prepare an effective lesson to suit a defined target audience, how to implement that lesson as an open source website using The Carpentries lesson infrastructure, and how to collaborate and build community around a lesson project.
+Participants will apply these principles as they are introduced during the training, creating a sound foundation for their lesson in a series of hands-on exercises, trialling newly-developed content, and preparing their lesson repository for collaboration.

+### Who is this training for?

+The pilot is aimed at teams of 2-4 people, wishing to collaborate on a new lesson.
+At least one member of each team should be a certified Instructor, having completed The Carpentries Instructor Training, or another training covering similar topics, e.g. an RStudio Instructor.

+### Format & application

+This training will take place virtually, combining video and screen sharing on Zoom with a collaborative notetaking document for sharing notes, responses to exercises, and links to further resources.
+The first pilot will take place 22-25 March 2022 (13:00-17:00 UTC) and 10&11 May 2022 (12:00-16:00 UTC).

+There is no fee to join the pilot, but spaces are limited.
+To apply to participate in the training, please fill out this short form: https://forms.gle/9ZXZEjgJGWNQmxY47

 Edit the general explanatory paragraph below if you want to change the pitch.
 {% endcomment %}